 He is experienced in conducting all ancillary proceedings that arise particularly out of drugs, fraud, money laundering and other dishonesty cases and has contested multi-million pound confiscation proceedings, forfeiture applications and applications for disqualification of directors.

-Craig has experience of dealing with cases concerning the mental health provisions.
+Craig has experience of dealing with cases concerning the mental health provisions and historical allegations.
 He has conducted cases centring on fitness to plead, not-insane automatism and insanity defences, and cases involving young and vulnerable defendants and witnesses.